tushartushar/taksidiotis/guide.md

 * Stavros Niarchos Foundation Cultural Center: If you want to rest and take a walk into Athens' most beautiful spots [SNFCC](https://en.wikipedia.org/wiki/Stavros_Niarchos_Foundation_Cultural_Center) is your place.
 [Located in the bay of Phaliron](https://goo.gl/maps/fB6XJbZ5pwk), includes new facilities for the National Library of Greece and the National Opera, as well as the 210,000 m² Stavros Niarchos Park.
 For more info click [here](https://www.snfcc.org/?lang=en)

+* Technopolis - Located within touching distance of Syntagma Square and the Monastiraki Flea Market, Technopolis is an event and art space within an old natural gas processing plant.
+It has sort of a MoMA PS1 vibe.
+The industrial museum is open to the public Tuesday through Sunday.
+Visitors learn about the work conditions in the old plant and its experiential approach to its operations during the 19th century.
+Most Athenians, though, will simply tell you to check the venue's events calendar for any upcoming concerts, parties, DJ sets and exhibits.

+* Eloi 1 - In the basement of the historic building of the Athens University of Economics and Business in Patission Street lies a place of dream and wonder.
+Where grandmaster Sofos awaits to nurture the young students who frequently use the lab scrambling to finish their projects in Java, SQL and various other subjects.
+ATTENTION!!
+Heavy rain might cause the lab to be flooded with water so I wouldn't visit it if the skies are grey.

 ## Restaurants/Tavernas